I’m still working on putting my own podcast together. It’s a huge project, and is going to take some time.

-This show really spoke to me in a big way, I wonder if you’ll like it as much as I do?
+This show really spoke to me in a big way.

 From the first episode when artist Adam Millward shared his story, I found myself nodding along in agreement, laughing out loud, and wishing I could be there to join in the conversation.